FlavioCruz/BookStoreAPI/README.md

 # BookStoreAPI
 RESTful API for a book store
-Local BD in SQL Server - Basic CRUD operations
+Local DB in SQL Server - Basic CRUD operations